semgrep/bento/README.md

 $ bento archive
 ```

-Bento really sings when you run it automatically in your editor or as a commit hook (`bento install-hook`).
+Bento is at its best when run automatically as a commit hook (i.e. `bento install-hook`) or as part of CI.

 ### CI setup